ruhmahashmi/AILA/README.md

-# AILA STAR – AI‑powered Intelligent Lecturing Assistant
+# AILA – An Intelligent Lecturing Assistant

-This repository contains the full code and research artifacts for the AILA STAR project (Drexel University, Summer 2025).
+This repository contains the full code and research artifacts for the AILA STAR project.
 AILA (AI‑powered Intelligent Lecturing Assistant) is a research system that supports secure logins, lecture material upload, knowledge extraction, automated segmentation, retrieval‑augmented AI teaching assistant, and role‑based dashboards for instructors and students.

 ## Project Structure